Particl-Community/academy/guides/guide_mp_user_best_practices_overview.rst

 Completing an order as a buyer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- After you receive your order, don't forget to complete the order on :term:`Particl Desktop`.
+- After you receive your ordered item, don't forget to complete the order on :term:`Particl Desktop`.
 That's the last step required to close the deal.
 Failure to manually complete the order will prevent you and the seller from receiving your respective security deposits.
 - After you complete an order, don't hesitate to leave a review, comment, or feedback on the item's listing.
 That'll let other potential buyers get helpful information for their own due diligence.
 - If there's an issue with an item you've bought, but you have already completed the order, you can always leave a comment on the item's listing page and try to reach a mutual agreement with the seller.
 Alternatively, if the seller has provided an external means of communication (i.e., their email address), you can reach out to them directly this way.